VAT Registration in Poland – Obligations, Deadlines & Compliance

 Registration follows a defined process.
 We take care of every step and handle all communication with the Polish tax authorities for you:

-Step 1 · Check requirements and registration obligation
+Step 1 · Reviewing the requirements and the registration obligation

-We analyse your specific situation — delivery routes, warehousing, contracting parties — and determine whether, when and to what extent VAT registration in Poland is required.
+We analyze your situation — supply models, warehouses, contracting partners — and determine whether, from when and to what extent, VAT registration in Poland is required.

-Step 2 · Prepare and translate application documents
+Step 2 · Preparing and translating the application documents

-We compile all required documents, arrange the necessary translations and prepare the application complete and audit-ready.
+We compile the required documents, arrange the necessary translations and prepare the application fully and securely for review by the authorities.

-Step 3 · File with the competent Polish tax office
+Step 3 · Submission to the competent Polish Tax Office

-We file the application with the competent tax office and handle follow-up correspondence in Polish — so you have no language or administrative burden.
+We submit the application to the competent tax office and handle any follow-up questions in Polish — without any language barrier or administrative burden for you.

-Step 4 · NIP assignment and VAT activation
+Step 4 · NIP allocation and VAT registration

-Step 5 · Set up ongoing reporting and accounting duties
+Step 5 · Setting up ongoing filing and accounting obligations

-We set up your ongoing duties — JPK_VAT filings, accounting and deadline management — so you are compliant from day one.
+We set up your ongoing obligations — JPK_VAT filings, accounting and deadline management — so that you can operate in compliance from day one.

 What deadlines apply to VAT reporting in Poland?

-Ongoing reporting and payment deadlines in Poland are strict, and late or incorrect JPK_VAT filings trigger sanctions.
-The reporting cycle and deadlines that apply to your business depend on your turnover profile and activity type — we determine the cycle that applies to you and manage the deadlines.
+Ongoing reporting and payment deadlines in Poland are binding, and late or incorrect JPK_VAT filings may result in sanctions.
+The reporting frequency and deadlines applicable to your company depend on your sales profile and the type of activity you conduct — we determine the relevant schedule for you and take over deadline management.

 What is KSeF and when does it become mandatory?

-KSeF (Krajowy System e-Faktur) is the Polish national system for structured electronic invoices.
-For foreign companies with a Polish VAT number, timely technical and organisational preparation is critical, as use becomes mandatory in stages.
-We inform you of the cut-off date that applies to your company and guide you through the changeover.
+KSeF, Poland's National e-Invoicing System, is the country’s system for structured electronic invoices.
+For foreign companies with a Polish VAT number, timely technical and organizational preparation is essential, as use of the system will gradually become mandatory.
+We inform you of the deadline applicable to your company and support you during the transition.

-What does VAT compliance support in Poland cost?
+How much does VAT Compliance support in Poland cost?

-Fees depend on scope — one-off registration or ongoing compliance support — and on your transaction volume.
-You receive a transparent, itemised quote up front, with no hidden positions.
-Get in touch for a non-binding initial consultation.
+The costs depend on the scope — one-off registration or ongoing compliance support — as well as on your transaction volume.
+Before we begin, you will receive a transparent and clear offer with no hidden costs.
+Contact us for a non-binding initial consultation.

-What penalties apply for VAT breaches in Poland?
+What penalties may apply for VAT violations in Poland?

-Poland enforces VAT breaches strictly.
-Depending on the type and severity, consequences range from late-payment surcharges and interest to fiscal-criminal consequences for the persons acting.
-The most effective safeguard is early, clean registration and a reliable ongoing compliance setup — exactly where we come in, after assessing your specific risk.
+Poland consistently sanctions VAT violations.
+Depending on the type and severity of the violation, the consequences may range from late-payment surcharges and default interest to fiscal criminal liability for the individuals acting on behalf of the company.
+The most effective protection is timely and correct registration combined with a reliable ongoing compliance setup — this is exactly where we support our clients and assess their specific risks in advance.

 Why is it worth it?